Birmingham pub bombings: Initial reaction

 The bombings stoked considerable anti-Irish sentiment in Birmingham, which then had an Irish community of 100,000.
 Irish people were ostracised from public places and subjected to physical assaults, verbal abuse and death threats.
 Both in Birmingham and across England, Irish homes, pubs, businesses and community centres were attacked, in some cases with firebombs.
 Staff at thirty factories across the Midlands went on strike in protest at the bombings, while workers at airports across England refused to handle flights bound for Ireland.
 Bridget Reilly, the mother of the two Irish brothers killed in the Tavern in the Town explosion, was herself refused service in local shops.

 The bombings were immediately blamed on the IRA, despite the organisation not having claimed responsibility.
 Due to anger against Irish people in Birmingham after the bombings, the IRA's Army Council placed the city "strictly off-limits" to IRA active service units.
 In Northern Ireland, loyalist paramilitaries launched a wave of revenge attacks on Irish Catholics: within two days of the bombings, five Catholic civilians had been shot dead by loyalists.

 First IRA statement

 Two days after the bombings, the Provisional IRA issued a statement in which they denied any responsibility.
 This statement stressed that a detailed internal investigation was underway to determine the possibility of any rogue members' involvement, although the Provisional IRA emphasised that the methodology of the attacks contradicted the official IRA code of conduct when attacking non-military targets, whereby adequate warnings would be sent to security services to ensure the safety of civilians.
-Ruairí Ó Brádaigh, then-president of Sinn Féin, conducted an internal investigation which, he stated, confirmed the bombings had not been sanctioned by the IRA leadership.
+The president of Sinn Féin, Ruairí Ó Brádaigh, conducted an internal investigation which, he stated, confirmed the bombings had not been sanctioned by the IRA leadership.

 The Provisional IRA never officially admitted responsibility for the Birmingham pub bombings.